-Co-ordinator: Dr. LU Chia Hui 3442 7297 chialu@cityu.edu.hk
+Tel Email Co-ordinator: Dr. LU Chia Hui 3442 7297 chialu@cityu.edu.hk

-Exclusive Majors (Students who study the following majors are not allowed to choose this minor): Major in Chinese or

-Major in Chinese and History (Chinese Stream)
+Exclusive Major (Students who study the following major are not allowed to choose this minor): Major in Chinese and History (Chinese Stream)

 The aim of this minor program is to meet the professional language needs of students in various disciplines.
 In particular, it aims to enhance the productive language skills of Chinese and develop the understanding of contemporary Chinese society in terms of reading modern and contemporary Chinese literature.
 The minor program aims to increase the overall professional language ability for graduates who may serve Chinese as their main working language.